Google Geocoding API error: The request was denied.

 Cherai is a coastal town in Ernakulam district of Kerala.
 It is situated 30 Km to the north of Ernakulam.

-Cherai is a part of greater Vypin Island and it came into existence due to floods in 1341.
-Cherai is mainly known for the Cherai beach which attracts many tourists.
+Cherai is a part of greater Vypin (Vypeen) Island and it came into existence due to floods in 1341.
+Cherai is mainly known for Cherai Beach which attracts many tourists.

-The beach is 15 Km long with crystal clear water with waves brushing the coast, One can sight dolphins on this beach and one can have awonderful view of the sun set.
-Few minutes walk long the coast, you can reach the abandoned but shallow Kuzhuppilli beach and backwater.
-Now very less populated after hit by tsunami.
+The beach is 15 Km long with crystal clear water with waves brushing the coast.
+You can see dolphins on this beach and one can have a wonderful view of the sun set.
+Few minutes walk long the coast, you can reach the abandoned but shallow Kuzhuppilli Beach and backwater.
+Now very less populated after being hit by the tsunami.